renaissancebro/config-saver/notes.md

 3. application/json teslls the server body of this requests is JSON, not other stuff like XML or plain text
 4. Without specifiecd header, FastAPI/backend could ignore body, misinterpret or throw validation error!!!
+5. Sending Javascript object directly is not valid for HTTP which is why it needs to be turned to a string with stringify(), if forgoten turns into a TypeError!
+6. fetch pats: body - what data you're sending (used in POST, PUT, etc.), must be a string headers - meta data about request, most important: "Content-Type"

+# JSON
+1. JSON file is not a javascript object, just filled with strings, meanwhile javascript object is an actual object, data structure in memory
+2. JSON.stringify(obj)  to convert JS object -> JSON string (for sending)
+3. JSON.parse(jsonString) to convert JSON string -> JS object (for using)

 ## What AI said that was helpful